sandhyaparna/Data-Science/Deep Learning/Hyperparameter Tuning.md

   * Depth: The number of layers in a neural network.
   * Capacity: The type or structure of functions that can be learned by a network configuration.
 Sometimes called “representational capacity“.
   * Architecture: The specific arrangement of the layers and nodes in the network.

+### Epochs
+* In general, data sets with only a few observations typically require more passes over the data to obtain higher model quality.
+Larger data sets often contain many similar data points, which eliminates the need for a large number of passes.
+The impact of choosing more data passes over your data is two-fold: model training takes longer, and it costs more

+### Data Shuffling
+* Shuffling mixes up the order of your data so that the SGD algorithm doesn't encounter one type of data for too many observations in succession.
+When model sees similar type of category data, updating of parameters might be difficult when it suddenly encounters new category.
+* You must shuffle your training data even if you chose the random split option when you split the input datasource into training and evaluation portions.
+The random split strategy chooses a random subset of the data for each datasource, but it doesn't change the order of the rows in the datasource.